-St. Olaf College offers substantial funding for faculty development, including programming and workshops available through the academic year and summer, assistance with researching and writing grant proposals, sabbatical and competitively awarded leaves, and internal and granted-funded support.
-With a few exceptions, these resources are available to term as well as tenure/tenure track faculty members.
+St. Olaf College offers substantial funding for faculty development, including programming and workshops available through the academic year and summer, assistance with researching and writing grant proposals, sabbatical and competitively-awarded leaves, and internal and grant-funded support.
+With a few exceptions, these resources are available to term as well as tenured/tenure track faculty members.

 Individual Professional Activity and Travel (IPAT) accounts

-IPAT accounts provide annual professional development support for tenured, tenure-track, and special appointment faculty members.
+IPAT accounts provide annual professional development support for tenured, tenure-track, special appointment and teaching specialist faculty members.